Cat-Devs/jp-flashcards-2/docs/game_modes.md

 The available game modes are the following:

 1. Learning
+2. Hiragana
+3. Katakana
-2. Strength
+4. Strength
-3. Fast game
+5. Fast game

 ### Learning